 It’s ok to revisit your SMART goals every few months and adjust them.
 You’ll learn what works and what doesn’t as you move forward.
 SMART goals can be fluid, as long as they are not forgotten.
 So before you beat yourself up for failing to keep your New Year’s resolutions, replace them with SMART goals

-Over the last few years, SMART goals has become the ideal yardstick for goal setting.
-There are now templates and tools tools to help create SMART goals.
-Do a Google search for a template that you like, and can work with, and see what you can find.
-And remember, before you beat yourself up for failing to keep your New Year’s resolutions, replace them with SMART goals.
+SMART goals has recently become the gold standard for setting goals.
+There are templates to help create SMART goals.
+You can find one HERE or search on Google for a template that you like.
+So, before you beat yourself up for failing to keep your New Year’s resolutions, replace them with SMART goals.